AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

         begin
            --
-           --  Allocating an integer variable on the heap --  and initializing an access object of
+           --  Allocating an Integer object on the heap --  and initializing an access object of
            --  the general access type Integer_Access.
            --